 What is an AI code of ethics?

-A proactive approach to ensuring ethical AI requires addressing three key areas, according to Jason Shepherd, vice president of ecosystem at Zededa, an edge AI tools provider.
+A proactive approach to ensuring ethical AI requires addressing three key areas, according to Jason Shepherd, CEO at Nubix.

 - Policy.
 This includes developing the appropriate framework for driving standardization and establishing regulations.
-Efforts like the Asilomar AI Principles are essential to start the conversation, and there are several efforts spinning up around policy in Europe, the U.S. and elsewhere.
-Ethical AI policies also need to address how to deal with legal issues when something goes wrong.
-Companies may incorporate AI policies into their own code of conduct.
+Documents like the Asilomar AI Principles can be useful to start the conversation.
+Government agencies in the United States, Europe and elsewhere have launched efforts to ensure ethical AI, and a raft of standards, tools and techniques from research bodies, vendors and academic institutions are available to help organizations craft AI policy.
+See "Resources for developing ethical AI" (below).
+Ethical AI policies will need to address how to deal with legal issues when something goes wrong.
+Companies should consider incorporating AI policies into their own codes of conduct.
 But effectiveness will depend on employees following the rules, which may not always be realistic when money or prestige are on the line.

 - Education.
 Executives, data scientists, front-line employees and consumers all need to understand policies, key considerations and potential negative impacts of unethical AI and fake data.
 One big concern is the tradeoff between ease of use around data sharing and AI automation and the potential negative repercussions of oversharing or adverse automations.
 "Ultimately, consumers' willingness to proactively take control of their data and pay attention to potential threats enabled by AI is a complex equation based on a combination of instant gratification, value, perception and risk," Shepherd said.